mathworks/toolboxdesign/MEX.md

 - [X] Review and revise overview.
 - [X] Review and revise single source file section.
 - [X] Review and revise buildtool section.
-- [ ] Update `buildfile.m` in buildtool section to work with 24a(24a does not have task collection)
+- [ ] Update `buildfile.m` in buildtool section to work with 24b
 - [X] Review and update multiple source file section
 - [X] Review and update `mexfunction` folder scenario section
 - [X] Review and update external libraries section
 - [ ] Review and update CI / GitHub Actions section
+- [ ] Extend Arithmetic to build on all three OS- single MEX API
-- [ ] External: GitHub repos for examples
+- [ ] Appendix for 2024a buildfiles

 ![Version Number](https://img.shields.io/github/v/release/mathworks/toolboxdesign?label=version) ![CC-BY-4.0 License](https://img.shields.io/github/license/mathworks/toolboxdesign)

 Welcome to the MATLAB&reg; MEX Best Practice guide, which extends [MATLAB Toolbox Best Practices](./README.md) focusing on  integrating [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) into your MATLAB toolbox.
 MEX functions enable you to harness the power of C, C++, and Fortran code within MATLAB.
 In this document when we say "C++", we mean "C, C++, and Fortran."

+## TL;DR
+- C++ code goes into the `cpp` folder.
+- Each MEX functon is in its own folder with a `Mex` suffix
+- Place the built MEX functions under a `private` folder under your `toolbox` folder.
+MEX functions should only be called from within your toolbox in order to increase reliablity.
+- External libraries are placed within a platform specific folder
+- We recommend using the `mexhost` command to increase relaiablity
+- Use a MexTask in your buildfile.m

 ## Overview